kelsierfin/BasicGamingPlatform/src/authentication_design.md

 ### Account Registration/ Creation ###
 Allows user to create new accounts and stores the credentials in a CSV file
 1) main(String[] args): Entry point for the program, displays menu asking if the user wants to register a new account.
-→ Calls createNewAccount(Scanner scanner) to handle the registration process
+->  Calls createNewAccount(Scanner scanner) to handle the registration process

 2) createNewAccount(Scanner scanner): Collects and validates user input, ensures username is unique and passwords match, then saves the new account.
-→ Calls loadAccounts() to check if the entered username already exists → Calls saveAccount(String username, String password, String email) to store the new user information in the CSV file → Called by main(String[] args) to handle the account creation workflow
+-> Calls loadAccounts() to check if the entered username already exists ->  Calls saveAccount(String username, String password, String email) to store the new user information in the CSV file -> Called by main(String[] args) to handle the account creation workflow

-3)loadAccounts(): Loads existing accounts from the CSV file into a map (username → [password, email]).
+3) loadAccounts(): Loads existing accounts from the CSV file into a map (username → [password, email]).
-→ Called by createNewAccount(Scanner scanner) to validate that the username is not already taken
+-> Called by createNewAccount(Scanner scanner) to validate that the username is not already taken

-4)saveAccount(String username, String password, String email): Appends a new account to the CSV file with the given credentials.
+4) saveAccount(String username, String password, String email): Appends a new account to the CSV file with the given credentials.
-→ Called by createNewAccount(Scanner scanner) to permanently store the account after validation
+->  Called by createNewAccount(Scanner scanner) to permanently store the account after validation